Gender inequality in India: Teaching

 There are gender differences in the number of teachers and their impact on education.
 During the mid-1970s, females were 25% of teachers, increasing to 43% by 2008.
 Compared to male teachers, female teachers had lower educational qualifications, though a slightly greater proportion of female teachers had received teacher training.
 In addition, on average, more female teachers in the study compared to male teachers had over ten years of teaching experience.

+As of 2023 about 53 percent of teachers are women.
+This is the highest number ever recorded in India history and there are more female teachers than male.
+Private schools are the primary cause because they hiring them at higher rates but they pay is lower than public schools.

 Scientific professions

 Multiple factors may contribute to the barriers and discrimination that women in face in science, although the situation has improved over the years.

 A 2003 study of four science and technology higher education institutions in India found that 40% of female faculty members felt some form of gender discrimination in their respective institutions, favoring male faculty members.
 In addition, in terms of hiring practices, the interview committees of these institutions asked female applicants how they would balance their family with work, and why they were applying for a position rather than being a homemaker.
 Discriminatory hiring practices in favor of men were also pursued due to beliefs that women would be less committed to work after marriage.

+In India, integrating women in forest and energy initiatives is linked to a 28% higher likelihood of forest generation and a 30% rise in sales of off-grid energy solutions.